Everything You Must Know About Church Security – A Comprehensive Guide

 1. Oversight board or council

-Your church board will oversee creating a security plan and managing the security team.
+Your church board is responsible for oversight of your church and should manage the security team that creates your church’s security plan.
 Board members must remain focused on the church’s mission while working with team members to finalize the plan.
 After the plan is enacted, the board will continue to meet at least once a year for risk assessment and review security policy.

 2. A security director

-A security director will be the leader of a church’s security plan.
+Your church’s security director will be the leader of the church’s security plan.
 The board and pastor should select a security director from the congregation.
 This individual can have a military or police history, but it is not necessary.

 The role of the security director is not as physical as it is administrative.
 They should be in charge of choosing and training the volunteer security team and purchasing necessary safety equipment for the church.